voffch/materials/docs/labs/sem-sample-preparation.md

 | P2000       | 10.3      | 1000        | 9.5       |
 | P2500       | 8.4       | 1500        | 8.0       |

 Polishing is usually distinguished from grinding by the use of loose abrasive particles embedded in an appropriately lubricated supporting soft material (e.g., special synthetic cloth).

-**TO BE WRITTEN**
+Diamond suspensions with several-μm-sized particles are used for rough and final polishing, and even finer colloid silica or alumina - for final polishing.

+As I mentioned above, there is no universal grinding/polishing protocol.
+The particular examples for different samples can be found in the standards[^4] or grinding equipment manufacturers' application reports.
+However, some commonplace advice for machine-assisted processes can be formulated:

+- start with the coarse (e.g., several tens of μm) grinding disks and move sequentially down to the finer ones, and then to the polishing cloth;
+- spend from one to several minutes on grinding with each disk;
+- the sample should be pressed to the disk with considerable force, typically in the range of 5-8 lbf (2.5-4 kgf) per 30 mm diameter mount;
+- the sample can be moved in a circular path against the rotation of the disk to aid in grinding and polishing;
+- the typical disk rotation speed is 200-300 RPM for grinding and 100-150 RPM for polishing;
+- during grinding, water should be continuously supplied into the center of the disk to cool down the abrasive material and wash away the particulates;
+- during polishing, water is not used, but suspensions and lubricants should be applied periodically to the cloth to keep it wet.

+After grinding and polishing, the samples are washed for a few minutes in the ultrasonic bath.

 ### Procedure